 - How does these super-cutaneous fascias shape our moving bodies?

 Daniel Bear Davis is an interdisciplinary performance maker and movement educator.
 He has taught Improvisation and Composition internationally since 2007 and has been teaching Axis Syllabus since 2013.
 Whether teaching physical skills or compositional practices, his intention is to foster tools for informed choice and increased possibility.
 Daniel’s recent performance work focuses on creating new communities through collaboration with marginalized populations engaging with personal story.
-He has worked with veterans and non-veterans in collaboration with Krista DeNio and EchoTheaterSuitcase project, and with inmates in San Quentin with Amie Dowling and The Artistic Ensemble.
+He has worked with veterans and non-veterans in collaboration with Krista DeNio and EchoTheaterSuitcase project, and with Amie Dowling and The San Quentin Artistic Ensemble.
 His most recent ensemble work, On Contentious Grounds, explored intersections between the experiences of his students at St. Mary’s College of Maryland and the experiences of oppression expressed in interviews he conducted with Palestinians in the West Bank.
 These community-engaged projects have been highly influenced by his study of Somatic Experiencing® and trauma renegotiation.

 (Photo credit: Anna M. Maynard)